 St Kilda's Jewish Museum of Australia will be home to never-before-seen Mora works.

-UPDATE Thursday, July 29: Immigration Museum has reopened following the latest lockdown, with tickets available now.
+UPDATE Thursday, November 4: The Jewish Museum of Australia will reopen following the latest lockdown on Sunday, November 7, with tickets available now.
+The Mirka exhibition has also been extended, now running until January 30, 2022.
 For more details on Victoria's current restrictions, see the Department of Health and Human Services website.

 Never-before-seen works by Aussie artist Mirka Mora are set to take over the Jewish Museum of Australia this year.
 The St Kilda gallery was set to unveil Mirka to the public on Sunday, February 14 — on Valentine's Day — after the major exhibition was pushed back from December last year, but a second snap lockdown has pushed the opening back to Thursday, February 18.

 One of Melbourne's most loved artists, Mora is responsible for the first Art Tram in 1978, along with heaps of well-known public murals.
 Her influence on Australian culture is well-documented, and the exhibition will present a comprehensive picture of the artist's 70-year-long career — specifically in the context of the Jewish Australian experience.
 Through her work, Mirka will trace Mora's early life in Paris, through to her escape during the Holocaust and eventual migration to Australia in 1947.